kallmejoe/audio-player-web/README.md

 3. **Metadata Extraction:** The `music-metadata` library reads ID3 tags directly from the files, displaying embedded cover art seamlessly via a custom `id3-cover://` protocol.
 4. **Optimized Build:** Frontend dependencies are strictly managed in `devDependencies` to ensure the final `.asar` package remains incredibly small and performant.

+## Collaboration
+- this project is purely vibecoded and i didn't read alot of the code
+- i am not planning on adding more features becuz the app is perfect to me and i don't need clutter if you want feel free to fork
+- any issue will be opened for adding new feature will be closed i am sorry
+- issues and fixes will focus on bug fixes and performance

 ## 📝 License

 This project is licensed under the MIT License.